sharotta/Global-Market-Research/README.md

 1. Double down on successful strategies in North America.
 Analyze the marketing, product mix, and customer engagement tactics that drive success here and document them as best practices.
 2. Launch a focused review of European operations.
 Investigate potential causes for low sales: logistics, marketing relevance, local competition, or product-market fit.
 Consider a targeted campaign or local partnership to stimulate growth.
 3. Leverage winning categories.
 Feature Electronics and Home Appliances more prominently in marketing campaigns and ensure optimal stock levels.
 4. Initiate an urgent turnaround project for Clothing.
-This dual threat of low sales and low satisfaction signals a failing product line or poor customer experience.
+This threat of low sales signals a failing product line or poor customer experience.
 Immediately gather customer feedback, review quality, sizing, and marketing, and consider a strategic reboot or discontinuation.
 5. Analyze the Q3 drop.
 Investigate external factors (e.g., back-to-school shifts, competitor activity) and internal factors (e.g., inventory stockouts, reduced ad spend) that caused the post-peak decline.
-6. Plan for next year’s cycle.
-Use this trend to forecast more accurately.
+6. Plan for next year’s cycle by using trend to forecast more accurately.
 Budget for increased marketing spend in Q2 to fuel the summer peak and develop strategies to maintain momentum through Q3.
 7. Allocate the majority of marketing resources toward acquiring and retaining Adult customers.
 Develop loyalty programs, personalized marketing, and new product offerings tailored to this segment's preferences.
 8. Conduct research to understand why Seniors and Youth underperform.
 There may be untapped potential with tailored messaging or product adjustments.